Curriculum and Instructional Programs

 Overview of Districtwide Curricular Standards

-Districtwide curricular standards have been established for all grade levels in all subject areas.
-See curriculum guides and districtwide standards on the District Website in What Students Learn.
+Districtwide curricular standards have been established for all grade levels in all content areas.
+See curriculum guides and districtwide standards on the district website.

 Overview of Districtwide Special Instructional Programs

 Sexual Abuse Prevention Programs.
 As required by Section 5/27-13.2 of the Illinois School Code, students will be provided with instruction in recognizing and avoiding sexual abuse.
-This instruction will be provided minimally in kindergarten and first grade, as part of the health instruction program.
-No student shall be required to participate.
 Parents may submit a written request that their child be excluded from this instruction.

 Drug Awareness Programs.
 The curriculum shall include the required instructional activities designed to provide information and instruction on drug awareness and avoidance.
 The curriculum shall be presented in such a manner that students understand the social, medical, moral, and legal implications of drug abuse in personal terms.
 The following curriculum objectives should be included in the program: